Last updated on November 24, 2020 at 05:18 pm

-The winter months can be harsh on your car – freezing temperatures and tough road conditions from snow, ice, salt, sand and potholes can take their toll if your vehicle isn’t properly winterized.
-However, there are some simple checks and maintenance steps you can take to keep you and your car riding smoothly through the coming months:
+The winter months can be harsh on your car.
+Freezing temperatures and tough road conditions from snow, ice, salt, sand and potholes can take their toll if your vehicle isn’t properly winterized.
+But with some simple checks and maintenance steps, it’s easy to keep your car riding smoothly throughout the season.

 Take care of your tires.
-With rough road conditions and low temperatures (tire pressure decreases when it’s cold), your tires bear the brunt of winter, so regularly check the tread depth and pressure to ensure they’re safe to drive on.
+With low temperatures (which cause tire pressure to decrease) and rough road conditions, your tires bear the brunt of winter, so regularly check the tread depth and pressure to ensure they’re safe to drive on.
 For a simple and quick way to measure the tires’ tread, try the penny test.

 If you live in an area with regular snowfall, you might consider replacing your all-season or summer tires with snow tires.
 Snow tires remain flexible and soft in cold temperatures, making them easier to handle on slippery surfaces, like an ice-covered road.

 Maximize your visibility.
 Since wintry conditions impede visibility on the road, it’s imperative that your windshield wipers are working properly.
 If they’re leaving streaks across the glass, it might be time to replace them with a fresh set of blades.

 Be sure to top off the washer fluid with one that contains antifreeze – just using water is dangerous as it’ll likely freeze when the temperature drops.

 Check your engine.
 Cold temperatures cause engine oil to thicken, so make sure you’re using the right oil grade – refer to your owner’s manual if you are unsure of which viscosity you should be using.

 Once you’ve determined the right oil for your engine, it’s important to make sure your antifreeze (coolant) to water ratio is appropriate for the cold temperatures.
 Typically a 50/50 mixture of antifreeze and water is sufficient, but you should check your owner’s manual to see if there is a specific ratio recommendation based on your car model.